Roman Martyrology,

 At Rome, on the Salarian way, the birthday of the

-of the Catholic faith.
-By command of the tyrant Mexentius he was first
+for the confession of the Catholic faith.
+By command of

 this life.

-whose life was renowned for learning and miracles.
+and confessor, whose life was renowned for learning and

 At Khinocolura, in Egypt, in the reign of the emperor Valens,